Takuya Kai: 2016–2020

-In 2020 season, Kai changed his uniform number from 62 to Katsuya Nomura's Hawks era number 19.
-He supported the pitchers as a starter catcher and finished the regular season with a batting average of .211 and 11 home runs, 33 RBIs, 44 stolen bases and 22 sacrifice bunts in 104 games.
-As a Hawks catcher, he has recorded more than 10 home runs for the second consecutive year since Kenji Jojima, and 22 sacrifice hits were the most in the Pacific League in 2020.
-Kai played full innings in the postseason to support pitchers, and he recorded home runs in Game 2 and Game 3 and contributed to the team's fourth consecutive Japan Series champion in the 2020 Japan Series against the Yomiuri Giants.
-December 17, Kai was honored for the 4th Mitsui Golden Glove Award for 4 consecutive years, the 2nd Pacific League Best Nine Award for the first time in 3 years, and the Best Battery Award with Kodai Senga at the NPB AWARD 2020.
+In 2020, Kai changed his uniform number from 62 to Katsuya Nomura's Hawks era number 19.
+He supported the pitchers as the starting catcher and finished the regular season with a batting average of .211, 11 home runs, 33 RBI, 44 stolen bases, and 22 sacrifice bunts in 104 games.
+Kai recorded more than 10 home runs for the second consecutive year, becoming the first catcher to achieve the feat since Kenji Jojima, and his 22 sacrifice hits were the most in the Pacific League in 2020.
+In the postseason, Kai recorded home runs in Game 2 and Game 3 and contributed to the team's fourth consecutive Japan Series championship in the 2020 Japan Series against the Yomiuri Giants.
+December 17, Kai was honored with his fourth Mitsui Golden Glove Award in four consecutive years, his second Pacific League Best Nine Award for the first time in three years, and the Best Battery Award with Kodai Senga.